ReSwift/ReSwift/Readme/GettingStarted.md

 ##Viewing the State Through a Protocol

-Protocols are extremely useful for working with this framework.
+Protocols are extremely useful for working with this library.
 As you can see in the example above, `SwiftRouter` can work with any app state that you define, as long as it conforms to the `HasNavigationState` protocol.
 The router will only ever access your app state through this protocol - this also means it won't ever see and depend upon any other state that you store within your state struct.

 **You should use this approach as much as possible in your app.** Swift Flow provides some features that make this approach even easier to use.
 Let's say you want to expand the state above by a simple authentication state.
 You would do this by first defining a new struct for this sub-state: